Rhethwika999/Rhethwika999/README.md

 ---

 ## 📚 Courses & Certifications

 🎓 Microsoft Office Specialist: Excel Associate Certified by Microsoft

 🤖 Advanced Data Science and AI Program
 Certified by IBM · Conducted by Learnbay

-🐍 Programming, Data Structures, and Algorithms using Python Certified by NPTEL · Offered by IIT Madras
+🐍 Programming, DataStructure and Algorithms using Python Certified by NPTEL · Offered by IIT Madras
----

 ## 📊 DataPill Wisdom